ansible/awx/docs/docsite/rst/administration/scm-inv-source.rst

 Custom Dynamic Inventory Scripts
 ---------------------------------

 A custom dynamic inventory script stored in version control can be imported and run.
-This makes it much easier to make changes to an inventory script — rather than having to copy and paste one into the controller, it is pulled directly from source control and then executed.
+This makes it much easier to make changes to an inventory script — rather than having to copy and paste one into AWX, it is pulled directly from source control and then executed.
 The script must be written to handle any credentials needed for doing its work and you are responsible for installing any Python libraries needed by the script (which is the same requirement for custom dynamic inventory scripts).
 And this applies to both user-defined inventory source scripts and SCM sources as they are both exposed to Ansible *virtualenv* requirements related to playbooks.

 You can specify environment variables when you edit the SCM inventory source itself.
 For some scripts, this will be sufficient, however, this is not a secure way to store secret information that gives access to cloud providers or inventory.